openstack-attic/identity-api/openstack-identity-api/v3/src/markdown/identity-api-v3.md

   services such that they can achieve resource isolation based on the authorized request context included in the token.
 This attribute must not be included if a `domain` attribute is included.
-A token with project-level authorization does not express any authorization on any domain-level resource.
+A token with project-level authorization does not express any authorization on any domain-level or service-level resources.

   Includes the full resource description of a project.

 - `domain` (object)

   Specifies the domain authorization scope of the token.
-This is to provide authorization appropriate to domain-level APIs, for example user and group management within a domain.
-If this attribute is not provided, then the token is not authorized to access any domain level resources.
+This is to provide authorization appropriate to domain-level APIs, such as user and group management within a domain.
+If this attribute is not provided, then the token is not authorized to access any domain-level resources.
 This attribute must not be included if a `project` attribute is included.
-A token with domain-level authorization does not express any authorization on any project-level resource.
+A token with domain-level authorization does not express any authorization on any project-level or service-level resources.

   Includes the full resource description of a domain.

+- `service` (object)

+  Specifies a service authorization scope of the token.
+This is to provide authorization appropriate to service-level APIs, such as domain management.
+  If this attribute is not provided, then the token is not authorized to operate on any service-level resources.
+A token with service-level authorization does not express any authorization on any project-level or domain-level resources.

+  Includes the `id`, `name` and `type` of a service, but does not include endpoints of the service.

 - `catalog` (object)